 If you’re looking to grow your email list, an eye-catching subscription form on your website is one of the most effective ways.
 We love that Astro Machine Works’ CTA is a full-width banner and lets visitors know exactly what they’re signing up for.
 The colors are on-brand but the banner itself is contrasting to the light background of the rest of the page that draws attention to the reader’s eyes — extra design points that the banner is a subtle background image too.

 Astro Machine Works nurtures email subscribers with new products and services news, partnership announcements, new facility locations, and more.
-These days, more manufacturers and CNC machining shops are creating resources for their buyers to help them do their jobs, and using email campaigns to nurture leads into sales.
+These days, more manufacturers and CNC machining shops create resources for their buyers to help them do their jobs, and using email campaigns to nurture leads into sales.